How much are your puppies?

 You’re going to have to trust us when we tell you that the puppy we offer you is the best match for you, based on your application and what you’ve helped us learn about you.

 Do I have to crop my puppies ears?

 Not if you have a pet/companion.
 In fact, we routinely discourage pet owners from doing so.
 Cropping is not just the surgery, but requires months of posting the ears to ensure the cartilage forms to keep the ears standing upright.
-We crop because we show our dogs to be judged against the breed standard.
+We crop our show potentials puppies so that they can be competitively judged against the breed standard.

 My vet says its OK to spay or neuter at 6 months